Selling And Renting Your Home In Sarasota?

 Selling a mobile home in Sarasota County is a relatively competitive task, as, at any one time, there are several dozen homes for sale around the Gulf Coast of Florida.

-It is also common practice in the mobile home space for each mobile home park to increase their lot rent at the start of each year as discussed in previous videos.
+It is also common practice in the mobile home space for each park to increase its lot rent at the start of each year, as discussed in previous videos.

-So, with raising lot rent in a home that is not being sold as fast as you like, should you go ahead and have the home rented while at the same time, trying to have it sold?
+So, with raising lot rent in a home that is not being sold as fast as you like, should you go ahead and rent the home while trying to sell it?

-I mean, getting double your money is the best way to go about doing this, right?
+I mean, getting double your money is the best way to do this, right?

-As previously discussed, it is imperative in order to get your home sold fast to make it as easy as possible for the Buyer to buy your mobile home.
+As previously discussed, it is imperative to get your home sold fast to make it as easy as possible for the Buyer to buy your mobile home.

-I have personally seen where a Seller made it so difficult for a Buyer to buy their home, it turned out to be a disaster.
+I have seen where a Seller made it so difficult for a Buyer to buy their home it turned out to be a disaster.

-Another thing to keep in mind is that potential buyers may be put off by the fact that the property has been previously rented out.
+Another thing to remember is that potential buyers may be put off by the fact that the property was previously rented out.
 They may be concerned about potential damage from past tenants or general wear and tear.
-If you’re not willing to make any repairs or cosmetic updates before selling, it’s probably best to avoid renting out your mobile home first.
+If you’re unwilling to make any repairs or cosmetic updates before selling, it’s probably best to avoid renting out your mobile home first.

-What I hope this story illustrates is that the Buyer does not have to buy your home, but the Seller usually has to sell.
-Having your home rented should cover your lot rent payment at a minimum, which could bring down the stress of having a mobile home for sale within a mobile home park.
+I hope this story illustrates that the Buyer does not have to buy your home, but the Seller usually has to sell.
+Renting your home should cover your lot rent payment at a minimum, which could reduce the stress of having a mobile home for sale within a mobile home park.

-When looking at renting your home while it is for sale, I feel there is a right and a wrong way to go about doing this.
+When looking at renting your home while it is for sale, I feel there is a right and a wrong way to do this.

-Let’s go ahead and cover both now so that you have a better idea of how to handle the question of whether should you decide to rent your mobile home while you’re trying to sell it.
+Let’s go ahead and cover both now so that you have a better idea of how to handle whether you should decide to rent your mobile home while you’re trying to sell it.

-The right way, in our opinion, is when renting the home, to make sure the renter knows the home is still for sale during their rental period.
+In our opinion, the right way is to ensure the renter knows the home is still for sale during their rental period.

 Colony Cove-Ellenton Florida